Server Job Description: Duties, Skills, Education & Salary

 Frequently Asked Questions

-1. What is a server?
+1. What is the role of a Server?

 2. What does a server do?